rfielding/principia/README.md

 Principia
 =========

-> When the Great Plague of London ravaged through the British city beginning in 1665, Issac Newton ... [quarantined and worked from home], uninterrupted, to the farthest reaches of the imagination.
+> When the Great Plague of London ravaged through the British city beginning in 1665, Issac Newton was a student at Trinity College, Cambridge.
+As described in Gale Christianson's Isaac Newton, a few months after acquiring his undergraduate degree in the spring of that year, the 23-year-old retreated to his family farm of Woolsthorpe Manor, some 60 miles northwest of Cambridge.
+Along with being located a safe distance from the carriers of the horrific disease that was wiping out the population of the city, Woolsthorpe provided the sort of quiet, serene environment that allowed a mind like Newton's to journey, uninterrupted, to the farthest reaches of the imagination.
 This period is now known as annus mirabilis – the "year of wonders."
 ![diagram.gif](diagram.gif)

 Principia is a project that aims to simplify the wiring of network programs